outpaddling/Coding-Standards/README.md

     come up with when coding on BSD, Linux, or Mac may not be portable.
 Don't get attached to it.
 If it doesn't work on other platforms, look for a more portable solution before adding #ifdefs to your code.
-Then you'll have a permanent solution rather than more work down the road to support other new platforms.
+Then you'll have a permanent solution that will likely work on platforms you haven't even tested yet, rather than more work down the road to support other new platforms.

     Examples: